santa hat

 First set the model type.
 I’ve only used “Pony” (bar one 1.5 at request), but I think most of this will be applicable to SD1.5 and SDXL (Really, if you’ve come this far you know which model you want).
 If you somehow got this far and intend to use Flux, TURN BACK!
 Data tagging for Flux is completely different and outside my knowledge set.

 Next enter your prompts for training images (on the on-site trainer).
-I’ve got a full guide on getting the most out of this, but the short version is you want to avoid CivitAI’s “feature” to auto generate a prompt, because it will be worthless, and specify everything.
+I’ve got a full guide on getting the most out of this, but the short version is you want to avoid CivitAI’s “feature” to auto generate a prompt, because it will be worthless, and specify everything (because if you leave it to chance, you're stuck with 9 more images of it doing something you didn't want).
 After that just set your training options.
 Since you’re using tags, you’ll want shuffle captions on.
 For a character that doesn't have a huge data set, setting Network Dim and Network Alpha to 16 will halve your LoRA’s file size (from ~200 MB to ~100 MB) at, as far as I’m aware, minimal to loss of quality with such size of LoRA (likely a bad idea for something with very large data sets and lots of training though).
 If you have a fully symmetrical character, you can enable flip augmentation, though I’ve found a lot of characters with symmetrical outfits actually have minor non-symmetrical details (most commonly the bangs) and barely get to use it.
 The tooltip for clip skip suggests changing it for anime, but I have no idea if that's right or not (and haven't really done any purely anime based data set loras except Gundam X style, where I think I followed that instruction).
 You can also increase the settings to some degree without going past the 500 buzz minimum price, but I don’t know what the best is here (I’ve left everything I haven't talked about here at default and its been fine).

 After you’ve set everything, confirm and let it sit for the hour+ it takes to bake.
 You can then publish your LoRA.
 Generally you want the newest (highest) epoch, but if you increased the epoch count past 10 there’s a chance higher epoches could be "overbaked" (You can tell when the stuff that the LoRA isn't explicitly trained on starts decaying in quality in the sample pics and/or when vestiges of things from training data that you didn't prompt for start inserting themselves).
 Note that when you click publish, you lose all other epoches and their sample pics (the samples for your chosen epoch are kept as the default gallery of your model), so save them locally if you want them or think you want them.